 The first-person narratives in They Cannot Take the Sky range from epic life stories to heartbreaking vignettes.
 The narrators who have shared their stories have done so despite the culture of silence surrounding immigration detention, and the real risks faced by those who speak out.
 Once you have heard their voices you will never forget them.

-They Cannot Take the Sky now.
+Buy They Cannot Take the Sky now.
 It won the Australian Human Rights Commission Media Award in 2017.
-The book was published in March 2017 and is available in all good bookstores and online.
+The book was published in March 2017 by Allen & Unwin and it’s available in all good bookstores and online.
 It’s also available as an audio book by Audible, read by Nakkiah Lui and Omar Musa.

 Praise for They Cannot Take the Sky

 ‘A great and powerful chorus that sings the possibility of a hope that Australia has been denying itself’ —Christos Tsiolkas

 ‘We have waited too long for an anthology like this.
 Deftly drawn, wide-ranging, and painstakingly edited and collected, these engaging stories from immigration detention are desperate and passionate; harrowing and inspirational; beautiful and forlorn.
 This book will boil your blood, break your heart, and trawl the darkest recesses of your mind.
 It will make Australians ask – again – of ourselves: what kind of people are we, and how did we possibly let it come to this?’ —Maxine Beneba Clarke

 More praise for They Cannot Take the Sky